draeger-lab/refinegems/docs/source/development.rst

 Guidelines for code documentation
 ---------------------------------

 We use the autoDocstring extension (njpwerner.autodocstring) for VSCode with the google format to generate function docstrings.
 To ensure a nice looking sphinx documentation, we add ``-`` to all variables that are passed as Args.
 And tuple returns are written as follows:

+If you use VSCode, a mustache file for the documentation style that can be integrated into VSCode can be found in the ``dev``` directory.

 .. code:: python
     :linenos: